 A Challenge to Traditional Personal Finance Investing (or is it?)

 Last weekend, I read his book, and it challenged me in ways I hadn’t been challenged before.
-(Spoiler, he is going to be featured on the podcast in August)

 Being from Romania, his take on the world was a little bit different and made me think in ways I hadn’t before.
 Specifically, it made me take off my “United States Cheerleader goggles” and think about my investing privilege.